timurrrr/ft86/performance_driving/track_day_prep.md

 * Don't use the parking brake between sessions, as it may distort the hot rear brake rotors and/or the parking brake pads can stick to the drum.
-* Check oil level between sessions, make sure it's at max (or higher -- some actually prefer slighlty overfilling).
+* Check oil level between sessions, make sure it's at max (or higher -- some actually prefer overfilling by 0.5-1L).

 ---